top of page

 Photo by Russell Maynor

-As the year of 2018 is fast approaching, West End Productions has chosen their final presentation of the season.
-Terence Rattigan’s Separate Tables was first produced in London in 1954.
-A series of two one-acts, *set eighteen months apart in the lounge and dining room of a small hotel on the south coast of England, are “deftly woven together into an intelligent, handsome” comedy/drama.
+As 2018 is fast approaching, West End Productions has chosen its final play of the season.
+Originally produced in London in 1954, Terence Rattigan's Separate Tables is a series of two one-acts, set eighteen months apart in the lounge and dining room of a small hotel on the south coast of England, are "deftly woven together into an intelligent, handsome" comedy/drama.
 The play examines social attitudes towards lifestyles and behavior deemed morally reprehensible in 1950s Britain.
-Director, James Cady, remembers the first time he saw the production. “[I was first introduced to the work in] 1964 at the Pasadena Playhouse where I was a student – I was not in it and too young to direct it, but I had the pleasure of seeing it (as well as the movie).
-I remember it as an incredibly emotional experience.”
+Director James Cady remembers the first time he saw the production.
+"I was introduced to the work in 1964 at the Pasadena Playhouse where I was a student – I was not in it and too young to direct it, but I had the pleasure of seeing it (as well as the movie).
+I remember it as an incredibly emotional experience."

 tWitch Cover Story